apache/nuttx/Documentation/platforms/risc-v/k230/boards/canmv230/index.rst

 To build NuttX for CanMV, :doc:`install the prerequisites </quickstart/install>` and :doc:`clone the git repositories </quickstart/install>` for ``nuttx`` and ``apps``.

-Configure the NuttX project and build the project:
+Configure and build FLAT mode NuttX:

 .. code:: console

    $ cd nuttx
-   $ tools/configure.sh canmv230:nsh
+   $ make distclean && tools/configure.sh canmv230:nsh
    $ make -j4

-This should have `nuttx.bin` generated, it can be used without OpenSBI wrapping on the board.
+This should have `nuttx.bin` generated, it can be loaded by U-Boot on the board.

-The kernel build requires two build passes: first pass to build kernel and apps, second pass to build the kernel with a ROMFS image that includes some built apps.
+The NuttX KERNEL build requires two build passes: first pass to build kernel w/ dummy ROMFS and apps, second pass to build the kernel with real ROMFS image containing apps built in first pass.

 .. code:: console

    $ cd nuttx
-   $ tools/configure.sh canmv230:knsh
+   $ make distclean && tools/configure.sh canmv230:knsh
-   $ make -j4  # first pass for apps build preparations
+   $ make -j4    # first pass to build kernel
-   $ (make export; cd ../apps; tools/mkimport.sh -z -x ../nuttx/nuttx-export-*.gz; make import)
+   $ (make export; cd ../apps; tools/mkimport.sh -z -x ../nuttx/nuttx-export-*.gz; make import)  # build the apps
-   $ (cd ../apps/; tools/mkromfsimg.sh ../nuttx/boards/risc-v/k230/canmv230/src/romfs_boot.c)
+   $ (cd ../apps/; tools/mkromfsimg.sh ../nuttx/boards/risc-v/k230/canmv230/src/romfs_boot.c) # update the ROMFS image
-   $ make -j4  # second pass to pick up ROMFS
+   $ make -j4    # build again to pick up the ROMFS

 The built `nuttx.bin` can be then wrapped with K230 OpenSBI like below: